Approximate Nearest Neighbors in the Space of Persistence Diagrams: Introduction

 Nearest neighbor search is a fundamental problem in computer science, i.e., databases, data mining and information retrieval, etc. The problem was posed in 1969 by Minsky and Papert \cite{MP69}.
-For data in low-dimensional space, the problem is well-solved by first computing the Voronoi diagram of the data points as the underlying search structure and then performing point location queries for query~points \cite{Ed87}.
+For data in low-dimensional space, the problem is well-solved by first computing a search structure on the Voronoi diagram of the data points and then performing point location queries for query~points \cite{Ed87}.
 When the dimension is large, such a method is known to be impractical as the query time typically has a constant factor which is exponential in dimension (known as the ``curse of dimensionality'')~\cite{Cl94}.
 Then, researchers resort to approximate nearest neighbor search~\cite{arya1998ann}.

 In many applications, for approximate nearest neighbor queries, the data in consideration are not necessarily (high-dimensional) points in Euclidean space.
-In 2002, Indyk considered the data to be a set of $n$ polygonal curves (each with at most $m$ vertices) and the distance between two curves is the discrete Fr\'echet distance, a data structure of exponential size was built so that an approximate nearest neighbor query (with a factor $O(\log m+\log\log n)$) can be done in $O(m^{O(1)}\log n)$ time~\cite{Indyk02}.
-Most recently, Driemel and Silvestri used locality-sensitive hashing to answer near neighbor queries (within a constant factor) in $O(2^{4md}m\log n)$ time using $O(2^{4md} n \log n + nm)$ space (this bound is practical only for some $m=O(\log n)$ \cite{DS17}.
-In the case of persistence diagrams under the bottleneck distance, no research currently exists on how to find the nearest neighbor or even a near neighbor efficiently while offering performance guarantees.
+In 2002, Indyk considered the data to be a set of $n$ polygonal curves (each with at most $m$ vertices) and the distance between two curves is the discrete Fr\'echet distance.
+In particular, a data structure of exponential size was built so that an approximate nearest neighbor query (with a factor $O(\log m+\log\log n)$) can be done in $O(m^{O(1)}\log n)$ time~\cite{Indyk02}.
+Most recently, Driemel and Silvestri used locality-sensitive hashing to answer near neighbor queries (within a constant factor) in $O(2^{4md}m\log n)$ time using $O(2^{4md} n \log n + nm)$ space (this bound is practical only for some $m=O(\log n)$) \cite{DS17}.
+In the case of persistence diagrams under the bottleneck distance, no results exist on finding the nearest neighbor or even a near neighbor efficiently while offering performance guarantees without computing pairwise bottleneck distances.